iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-03-28-Monorepos,_Something_Every_Developer_Should_Have-coding.md

 # Personal Monorepo, Every Developer Should Have One

 Recently I have been looking for ways to improve in software development but at the same time have fun doing so.
-I believe I have finally found a balance by picking up the practices of a monorepo.
+I believe I have finally found a balance by picking up monorepo practices.
 I see my personal monorepo as a passion project but with direct value to my career path as a developer.

 ## What is a monorepo?